40 Best Weight Loss Tips for Women Over 40

 Keep Your Hands Busy

-They say that idle hands are the devil’s playthings, and that’s certainly true when it comes to weight loss.
-Keeping your hands busy with activities like knitting, origami, or even those dreaded fidget spinners, can help you from reaching for the closest fatty or sugary snack.
-Research also suggests that using your hands to fidget throughout the day can burn upwards of 300 calories, making it easier to slim down in an expeditious manner.
+They say that idle hands are the devil's playthings, and that's certainly true when it comes to weight loss.
+Keeping your hands busy with activities like knitting, origami, or even those dreaded fidget spinners, can prevent you from reaching for the closest fatty or sugary snack.
+Research also suggests that using your hands to fidget throughout the day can burn upwards of 800 calories, making it easier to slim down in an expeditious manner.

 Skip the Salty Snacks